dr4k0nia/archived_dr4k0nia.github.io/about.markdown

 ## About me

 I am a self taught hobby developer from Germany.
-I am currently enrolled in university studying computer science.
 I have experience in .NET, C++ and Java, my most used language is C#.
 I do regular reverse engineering for my position as a file analyzer at UnknownCheats.

 I began coding in 2014.
-Trough my older brother I learned about gamehacking which not soon after lead me to writing my own gamehacks.
+Trough friends I learned about gamehacking which not soon after lead me to writing my own gamehacks.
 I also got into reverse engineering and soon found a fascination in code obfuscation and anti cheating software.
 <br>
 These special interests led me to UnknownCheats were I became a